Gauge invariance of quantum electrodynamics of multi-electron atoms: Gauge invariance of masses and electromagnetic form factors

 \section{Gauge invariance of masses and electromagnetic form factors}

 {III.\arabic{equation}} In the previous section, we described the relationship between the ground-state mass of hydrogen atom and the singularities of the $e^- + p \to e^- + p$ scattering amplitude.
 Hydrogen atom is not among the asymptotic states of the $e^- + p \to e^- + p$ channel.
 Therefore, the standard proofs of the gauge invariance of QED apply to all Feynman diagrams of the elastic channel at any fixed order of perturbation theory.
-The sum of the series, each term of which is gauge-invariant, determines the gauge-invariant quantity.
-Upon the summation, the perturbation series of QED+ describe the bound state, hydrogen atom, and concurrently the associated singularities of the scattering amplitudes, which depend on $m_H$.
+The sum of the series, each term of which is gauge-invariant, determines the gauge-invariant quantity. \footnote{ { It is possible to overcome difficulties associated with the asymptotic character of perturbation series in QED-like theories \cite{Dyson:1952} by summing infinite sets of diagrams using equation-solving techniques.
+The Bethe-Salpeter equation \cite{Itzykson1980,Nakanishi:1969} is used to add up diagrams for the two-particle Green's function, for example.
+The $e^-p \to e^-p$ Green's function is well known in non-relativistic theory and is utilized in a variety of applications.
+Divergent series are frequently calculable using the Borel summation method \cite{Shawyer:1994}.
+Ref.~\cite{Krivoruchenko:2006} contains a physical example of chiral symmetry in relation to the summing of asymptotic series.
+The invariance of each term of the series is regarded a sufficient condition for the invariance of the entire sum in the following, subject to the unique requirement that the entire sum be calculated unambiguously. }} Upon the summation, the perturbation series of QED+ describe the bound state, hydrogen atom, and concurrently the associated singularities of the scattering amplitudes, which depend on $m_H$.
 These observations indicate the gauge invariance of the mass of the hydrogen atom.
 We detail this argument below and generalize it to the ground and excited states and electromagnetic form factors of a hydrogen atom and multi-electron atoms.